agateau/sfxr-qt/README.md

 This a QtQuick Controls 2 port of [SFXR][].
 SFXR is a sound effect generator created by DrPetter to quickly produce retro-sounding sound effects for games.

-This project has the same features as the original SFXR, with a more modern user interface and, dare I say, a more modular code base.
-Meaning DrPetter did all the hard work, I just refactored and plugged a new UI on top of it.
+This project has the same features as the original SFXR with a more modern user interface.
+This means DrPetter did all the hard work, I just refactored and plugged a new UI on top of it.

 ## Usage